 Fear is a common feeling in an emotionally abusive relationship also, and unfortunately people can allow it to make them feel trapped and stuck.
 You're not alone in feeling uncomfortable and even fearful of the aggression and volatility that comes from someone who's emotionally abusive.
 Most people probably would be too.
 There's something odd about the person who's supposed to love you actually hating you that only compounds all of these conflicting feelings.

 Not knowing what to do is also very common.
 Obviously, deciding to leave is such a big, big decision that it should leave you uncertain about whether or not to do it.
 But another effect of having a wife who's emotionally abusive is doubting and questioning yourself.
 Abuse eats away at everyone's self-confidence and ability think clearly.

 Please recognize that emotionally abusive behavior, especially by your wife, is a really hard issue to deal with on your own, so get some support from a professional counselor.
 If your wife is willing, going to couples counseling together would be a great way for you to get the help you need so that you both can feel heard and understood.
 If she's not, go get help without her.

-Editor's Note: This post was originally published September 25, 2010 and has been updated with new information for accuracy and comprehensiveness.
+Editor's Note: This post was originally published September 25, 2010, it was updated on February 18, 2018, and has been updated again with new information for accuracy and comprehensiveness.